 COM JO 250

 Prereq: (COM CO 201).
 Required of journalism majors.
-The goal is for students to acquire fundamental newsgathering and writing skills needed to thrive as a journalist working in any medium.
+The goal is for students to acquire fundamental newsgathering and writing skills needed to thrive as journalists working in any medium.
 The course is based in the classroom, but students are expected to learn and adhere to professional newsroom standards.
-Focuses on essential practices and principles that apply to reporters, photographers, bloggers, producers, and editors at newspapers, magazines, radio, television, and online media.
-Emphasizes news judgment, storytelling and reporting skills, as well as writing clearly and quickly.
+Focuses on essential practices and principles that apply to reporters, photographers, bloggers, producers, and editors across all media formats.
+Emphasizes news judgment, storytelling, and reporting skills as well as writing clearly and quickly.
 4 cr.

 Basic Photography for Non-Majors